-Question 17.
-What to do when this message appear: 'The NVIDIA OpenGL driver lost connection with the display driver...' during rendering calculations?
+Question 17: What to do when this message appear: 'Display driver stopped responding and has recovered...' during rendering calculations?

-Close the visualization mode and in the CAD environment type the 'anty' command in the Command Bar.
+On some graphic GeForce cards (especially in 64-bit Windows 7 OS) you may see the communicate 'Display driver stopped responding...' and the rendering calculations will be terminated.
+If it happens to you, close the visualization mode and in the CAD environment type the 'anty' command in the Command Bar.
 In the new window click 'Slow rendering' button and go back to visualization.
 Rendering calculations will be slower, but it will protect you from switching the driver off.
-To switch to the slower mode, you do not need to restart the program, but if it is cause by the driver error, please do restart the program.
+To switch to the slower mode, you do not need to restart the program.

-15. Example differences between standard and advanced rendering
+15. Examples of differences between standard and advanced rendering

 The effects of a basic and professional rendering vary in a clearly visible way.

 Example differences are presented in the illustrations below.
 They all present one room but in various configurations of used features of basic and advanced rendering.